isaacs/node-lru-cache/README.md

   may be stored if size calculation is used, and `maxSize` is exceeded.
   This must be a positive finite intger.

+    This option is required, and must be a positive integer.

 * `maxSize` - Set to a positive integer to track the sizes of items added to the cache, and automatically evict items in order to stay below this size.
 Note that this may result in fewer than `max` items being stored.

+    Optional, must be a positive integer if provided.
+Required if other size tracking features are used.

 * `sizeCalculation` - Function used to calculate the size of stored items.
 If you're storing strings or buffers, then you probably want to